STEM Inclusion

 Prize specific conditions of entry

-For team entries;
+For team entries:

-Category specific conditions of entry – all Science Engagement Eureka Prizes
+Category specific conditions of entry – Science Engagement prizes

-Entrants can either enter themselves or be nominated by others.
-If an entrant is nominated it is important they provide input to the documentation in support of their nomination.
+Entrants can either enter themselves or be nominated by another person.
+If an entrant is nominated it is important that they provide input to the documentation supporting their nomination.

 The activity entered or nominated for this prize may not be entered or nominated for another Australian Museum Eureka Prize in the same year.

-A project that has been awarded an Australian Museum Eureka Prize in the past cannot be entered again.
-Non-winning finalist activity is eligible for re-entry, so long as it meets all other conditions of entry.
+Activity that has been awarded an Australian Museum Eureka Prize in the past cannot be entered again.

 In addition to the prize and category specific conditions of entry all entrants need to comply with the General Terms and Conditions of Entry.